kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 createBasicMediaOptions(0,"1_w9zx2eti1", SOURCE_URL, CountDownOptions(60000, 10000, true))
 ```

-Note.
+Note:

-Once countdown is over next media will be triggered.
+Once countdown is eded event id fired, next media will be triggered.

 ## PlaylistController Interface

-Once playlist is loaded the callback will return a controller object the can be used to control the playlist life cycle from the app perspective.
+Once playlist is loaded the callback will return a controller object the can be used to control the playlist life cycle from the application perspective.

 another option to get a reference to the controller, is to
 call `player?.playlistController` with the required API from the interface after the playlist is loaded.